Rocky Fire: Progression

 The Rocky Fire began at a property on Morgan Valley Road, east of Clearlake in Lake County, at about 3:30 p.m.
 PDT on Wednesday, July 29, when a gas-powered water heater in an outbuilding caught fire and set nearby vegetation alight.
 Firefighters were initially dispatched to the incident based on a report of a structure fire on Rocky Creek Road; a second fire was later reported on Morgan Valley Road with an unknown cause.
-The fire was named the Rocky Fire for its proximity to Rocky Creek, which flows north of Morgan Valley Road.
+The fire was named for its proximity to Rocky Creek, which flows north of Morgan Valley Road.

 High temperatures and winds helped the ensuing fire spread rapidly as it entered thick brush and woodlands, advancing forward by ember spotting.
 In several hours, the fire grew from 150 acres to 3000 acres, destroying several outbuildings and necessitating mandatory evacuation orders for about 500 people.
-A total of 350 firefighting personnel engaged the fire in the first day, joined by eight air tankers and eight helicopters.
+A total of 350 firefighting personnel engaged the fire on the first day, joined by eight air tankers and eight helicopters.

-By the following afternoon, the fire had burned 8300 acres and forced residents of Lower Lake and nearby roads to evacuate while pushing into the Cache Creek Wilderness and the Berryessa Snow Mountain National Monument.
-By that night, the Rocky Fire spanned 13500 acres in area and was the largest active wildfire in Northern California.
+By the following afternoon, the fire had burned 8300 acres and forced residents of Lower Lake and nearby roads to evacuate while pushing into the Cache Creek Wilderness and Berryessa Snow Mountain National Monument.
+By that night, the Rocky Fire had burned 13500 acres and was the largest active wildfire in Northern California.

 Originally confined to a rugged area bounded by California State Route 29 to the west and Route 16 to the east, the fire became much more active on Saturday, August 1.
 Temperatures reached more than 100 °F and relative humidity levels approached zero percent.
 Using bulldozers, firefighters built containment lines ahead of the Rocky Fire's northern and eastern flanks.
 Toward the end of the day, the fire's rate of spread vastly exceeded what had been predicted by computer modeling, consuming 20000–22000 acres in a five-hour period.
 A Cal Fire public information officer described the growth as "really unprecedented in recent times, or in even veterans of our department’s recollection" for a wildfire not influenced by strong winds.
-The fire produced large pyrocumulus clouds that reached 35000 ft in altitude, which had a tendency to collapse and spread the fire erratically when downdrafts reached the surface.
+The fire produced large pyrocumulus clouds that reached 35000 ft in altitude, which had a tendency to collapse and spread the fire erratically when their downdrafts reached the surface.